pianowow/rocket_math/README.md

 ```
 #### Examples

+For 50 multiplication questions (default):

+`❯ ./rocket-math.py`

-For 50 multiplication questions:
+For 50 subtraction questions:

-`❯ ./rocket-math.py m 50`
+`❯ ./rocket-math.py s`

-For 60 seconds of as many addition questions as you can answer:
+For 60 seconds of as many multiplication questions as you can answer:

-`❯ ./rocket-math.py -s a 60`
+`❯ ./rocket-math.py -s m 60`